hmc-cs111-spring2023/project-Aayush141/notebooks/Notebook3.md

 team, how did you share the work?**

 1 hour - planning, ideating, talking.

 6 hours - coding.

-1 hour - critiquing (inside and outside class)
+1 hour - critiquing (inside and outside class).

-2 hours - notebook.
+2 hours - notebook entry.

 **Compared to what you wrote in your contract about what you want to get out of this project, how did this week go?**